steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 individual multipart PUT opreations

 1. On `close()`, summary data would be written to the file `/results/latest/__magic/job400_1/task_01_01/latest.orc.lzo.pending`.
-This would list: upload Id and all the parts and etags of uploaded data.
+This would contain the upload ID and all the parts and etags of uploaded data.

 1. The task commit operation would do nothing.